rolandwalker/truthy/README.markdown

 Truthy provides an alternative measure of the "truthiness" of a value.
 Whereas Lisp considers any non-nil value to be "true" when evaluating a Boolean condition, `truthy` considers a value to be "true" if it has *content*.
-If the value is a string, it must have non-zero length.
+If the value is a string or buffer, it must have non-zero length.
 If a number, it must be non-zero.
 If a hash, it must have keys.
 If a window, it must be live.
 See the docstring to `truthy` for more details.